-- Data may be missing if the fishery has been legally closed during the rebuilding process or is commercially extinct; - Trends in fishery-dependent abundance data (CPUEs) may be biased by changes in catchability as stocks increase; - Increases in biomass indices may be a poor measure of rebuilding of the stock reproduction potential as the age structure, geographical distribution, and migration processes may still be impaired, and - The relation between the management action and the observed stock reaction may be complex, with distortions due external drivers (e.g., climate); - The stocks in quadrant II of Figure 1C are overfished, and even if they are no longer being actively overfished (and possibly slowly "self-rebuilding") they may not be covered by a formal recovery plan.
+- Data may be missing if the fishery has been legally closed during the rebuilding process or is commercially extinct; - Trends in fishery-dependent abundance data (CPUEs) may be biased by changes in catchability as stocks increase; - Increases in biomass indices may be a poor measure of rebuilding of the stock reproduction potential as the age structure, geographical distribution, and migration processes may still be impaired; - The relation between the management action and the observed stock reaction may be complex, with distortions due to external drivers (e.g., climate); and - The stocks in quadrant II of Figure 1C are overfished, and even if they are no longer being actively overfished (and possibly slowly "self-rebuilding") they may not be covered by a formal recovery plan.

 The authors have not found any comprehensive global statistic on rebuilding of depleted target stocks and only isolated cases of the rebuilding of depleted non-target species other than those covered by IPOAs and NPOAs and presented in section 5.
-Nonetheless, after several years of debate on whether or not it is possible to rebuild depleted stocks, it is now established that rebuilding of depleted stocks for which decisive rebuilding measures-particularly those intended to reduce significantly fishing pressure-had been taken and effectively enforced, has indeed occurred, over a period of time and at a rate that might not have been easily predicted at the onset of the process.
+Nonetheless, after several years of debate on whether or not it is possible to rebuild depleted stocks, it is now established that rebuilding of depleted stocks for which decisive rebuilding measures - particularly those intended to reduce significantly fishing pressure - had been taken and effectively enforced, has indeed occurred, over a period of time and at a rate that might not have been easily predicted at the onset of the process.
 It is also clear that the more severe the depletion, the less predictable these two parameters (Costello et al., 2016; Garcia et al., 2018).
+It should also be considered that in many developing countries, severe social, economic and governance issues make reductions in fish harvests a threat to short-term food and livelihood security.
+These pressures slow down or impede progress in stock rebuilding.